BillyJaf/Hypixel-Skyblock-Forge-Flip/README.md

 The project can be found [here](https://prod.dr0l1lxoo4159.amplifyapp.com/).
 The Hypixel API can be found [here](https://api.hypixel.net/).
-The old porject that this project expands on can be found [here](https://github.com/BillyJaf/Hypixel-Skyblock-Forge-Flip-Old).
+The old project that this project expands upon can be found [here](https://github.com/BillyJaf/Hypixel-Skyblock-Forge-Flip-Old).

 # Usage